-The Secretary of the Air Force launched the Guardians and Airmen Innovation Network, or GAIN, platform, which allows Airmen and Guardians to share ideas, critique, and allow users to provide input by voting for the most promising solutions.
+The Secretary of the Air Force launched the Guardians and Airmen Innovation Network (GAIN) platform, which allows Airmen and Guardians to share ideas, critiques and allow users to provide input by voting for the most promising solutions.

 Ideas must be submitted through the GAIN app, hosted on the Department of Defense’s Platform One, it will be used for all levels of the Spark Tank competition.

 To create a Platform One account, individuals should visit https://login.dso.mil/ using a Common Access Card-enabled device.

 After creating a Platform One account, AETC Airmen can submit their ideas for the AF-level competition using the GAIN platform at the following link: https://gain.apps.dso.mil/daf/spark-tank-2023